 Build pre-job transparency of what it’s going to be like, rather than an illusion of what it is.
 There can be alignment on both sides, there has to be a specific message that goes out.
-Have the open conversation.
+Have an open conversation.

 Don’t get ‘too comfortable–Ensure expectations meet reality.

-Just like in in both fresh and long relationships, it’s important to keep things exciting and engage with candidates.
+Just like in both fresh and long relationships, it’s important to keep things exciting and engage with candidates.
 Have realistic expectations.
 Try and find the balance between giving people opportunities and making sure they don’t get too comfortable.

 Build your employee brand from the inside out.

 Make sure what you’re saying on the outside and what’s happening on the inside are aligned.
 For example, employees may know that while they have amazing perks at work, salary is minimal.
-Remember, your brand isn’t what you say it is, it’s what other people say it is, so hear what they’re saying.
+Remember, your brand isn’t what you say it is, it’s what other people say it is, so, hear what they’re saying.

 This is NOT a functional strategy.

 Recruitment or engagement strategies are not things that should sit in isolation.
 Don’t think of it that way.
 Think of them as two intersecting circles, business strategies and people strategies.
 Together, recruitment and engagement come together in a full circle, to nurture the pre-hire to new hire, to retire.

 Don’t be selective about WHICH experience.